melamju/CatFoodIdle/README.md

 All images were drawn by myself, using Clip Studio Paint. (https://www.clipstudio.net)

-This pogramm is using the learnOpenGL.com 2D game template from "Setting up" up to "Collisions - Collision Detection" (https://learnopengl.com/In-Practice/2D-Game/Setting-up) - (https://learnopengl.com/In-Practice/2D-Game/Collisions/Collision-detection)
+This programm is using the learnOpenGL.com 2D game template from "Setting up" up to "Collisions - Collision Detection" (https://learnopengl.com/In-Practice/2D-Game/Setting-up) - (https://learnopengl.com/In-Practice/2D-Game/Collisions/Collision-detection)

 My additions to the learnOpenGL tutorial are all the special objects, which inherit from the GameObject class and most of the functionality in the game.cpp methods.